 If you see cracks or notice leaks in your basement, it means there is a problem with your foundation.
 In fact, once you start seeing these, it may already be too late – the damage is done, and you’ll need to contact Foundation Damage in Denver to take care of the problem.
 Luckily, there are some simple ways to help prevent this damage from occurring in the first place.
 Here are a few tips:

 * Check your grade: Poor excavation work can cause water to be directed to the base of your house, where it can eventually seep into your basement.
-Use a level to check your grade to make sure the water slopes away from your house.
+Use a level to check your grade and make sure the water slopes away from your house.

 * Having a dry summer?
 Don’t let the soil around your house get completely dried out, causing it to shrink.
 Watering it will expand the soil, which will put stress on your foundation.
 Instead, keep your lawn and soil moist all year long.

 * Mind the trees: Tree roots and shrubs can interfere with your foundation, causing it to settle or shift unevenly.
 You’ll know when that happens because your drywall will crack, and your windows will be hard to open.
-To avoid this, plant trees and shrubs well away from your house.
+To avoid this, plant trees and shrubs far enough away from your house.